About us: staff and sponsors

 Sponsoring research institutions:

-The Museum of Heraklion has supported Wallace's numerous projects relating to the finds from the 1930s excavations at Karphi and at other sites in Lasithi, such as Tzermiado Kastello.
+The Archaeological Museum of Heraklion has supported Wallace's numerous projects relating to the finds from the 1930s excavations at Karphi and at other sites in Lasithi, such as Tzermiado Kastello.

 The US/Greek nonprofit HERITΛGE from 2021, formerly the Heritage Management Organization, channels and audits public funds and oversees and advises on our training and outreach activities